pran-7-5/eco_style/README.md

 shutdown all types of power plants. homes in cities can be power by solar just 1 panel is required for one home. already availiable.

-stop diging mines = we dont need metals anymore = natural flax fiber and carbon fiber parts are used now and more efficient and light weight
+stop diging mines = we dont need metals anymore = natural flax fiber and carbon fiber parts are used now and more efficient and light weight.

+Ban glass items.

-collection of existing metal items from common homes to gov offices, except absolute necessary parts like wires, few tools and recycle and store in uniform weight distributed over various safe garded places across world for future use
+collection of existing metal items from common homes to gov offices, except absolute necessary parts like wires, few tools and recycle and store in uniform weight distributed over various safe garded places across world for future use.

-recycling facility - solar powered small blast furnance without battery only morning operations
+recycling facility - solar powered small blast furnance, without battery only morning operations.
 ```

 future of transportation